TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/welcome.md

   - general
 ---

+[TOC]

 ## Tomorrow's Cities Decision Support Environment (TCDSE)
 TCDSE is a web application designed to conduct computational tasks to generate information needed for decision mechanisms in designing future cities.
 The web application, which will be referred as TCDSE for short, contains a computational engine capable of executing several hazard scenarios on different exposure datasets and infrastructures.

 ## What is New?
+* **New** The engine now can parse, display vulnerability curves located on [Global Vulnerability Model Reposity](https://github.com/gem/global_vulnerability_model) maintained by [Global Earthquake Model Foundation)](https://www.globalquakemodel.org/gem).
+To see the new fatures, download one of the XML files in  [Global Vulnerability Model Reposity](https://github.com/gem/global_vulnerability_model) and drag and drop to [Engine](/engine).
+The engine will read all the vulnerability functions defined in the XML file and display them.
 * basemap is changed to ESri.WorldImagery to see the landscapes especially rivers.
 * utilities page is added.
 * Excel to GeoJSON converted is added to utilities page.